obsproject/obs-studio/docs/sphinx/reference-scenes.rst

 .. function:: void obs_sceneitem_get_box_transform(const obs_sceneitem_t *item, struct matrix4 *transform)

-   Gets the transform matrix of the scene item used for the bouding box or edges of the scene item.
+   Gets the transform matrix of the scene item used for the bounding box or edges of the scene item.

 ---------------------